 1. You’re Dehydrated

 If you’re not drinking enough water throughout the day, your body will start to crave foods that will help moisturize and rehydrate you.
-Because rice is mostly composed of water, your body may turn to it as a source of hydration if you’re not getting enough from other sources.
+Because rice is mostly water, your body may turn to it as a source of hydration if you’re not getting enough from other sources.

 So, if you’re feeling a sudden urge to eat some rice, drink a glass of water first and see if that takes care of the craving.